GPS/INS

-GPS/INS is the use of GPS satellite signals to correct or calibrate a solution from an inertial navigation system (INS).
-The method is applicable for any GNSS/INS system.
+GPS/INS is the use of Global Positioning System (GPS) satellite signals to correct or calibrate a solution from an inertial navigation system (INS).
+The method is applicable for any global navigation satellite system (GNSS)/INS system.

 Overview

 GPS/INS method

 The GPS gives an absolute drift-free position value that can be used to reset the INS solution or can be blended with it by use of a mathematical algorithm, such as a Kalman filter.
 The angular orientation of the unit can be inferred from the series of position updates from the GPS.
 The change in the error in position relative to the GPS can be used to estimate the unknown angle error.

 The benefits of using GPS with an INS are that the INS may be calibrated by the GPS signals and that the INS can provide position and angle updates at a quicker rate than GPS.
 For high dynamic vehicles, such as missiles and aircraft, INS fills in the gaps between GPS positions.
 Additionally, GPS may lose its signal and the INS can continue to compute the position and angle during the period of lost GPS signal.
 The two systems are complementary and are often employed together.